pgbarletta/locuaz/docs/source/faq.rst

 3\_ What is NUMA?
 How can I know the number of NUMA regions my machine has?

-NUMA (Non-Unified Memory Access) it's a design idea to deal with multiple CPU processors and their access to memory, and GPUs as well.
+NUMA (Non-Unified Memory Access) it's a design idea to deal with multiple CPU cores and their access to memory.

 For us users, it's important to be NUMA-aware, that is, understand that some cores have faster access to certain regions and slower access to other ones.